vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 REFUTATION.
 No;

-When heaven is not realized, what of the injunction can not be realized?
+When heaven is not realized, what of the injunction/ apUrva can not be realized?
 Neither the qualification, nor the object, nor anything else required by the injunction is not realized.
 </details>

 <details><summary>Buitenen</summary>